Rural Human Services Statewide Program Manager

 Annie spent several summers in Alaska, working on a commercial fishing boat and on the Glacier Queen in Prince William Sound.
 Raised as an Army brat, Alaska is now her home.
 Annie has worked with an array of populations including Vietnam Vets, military personnel and their families, Alaska Natives, substance abusers, families receiving welfare, persons experiencing disabilities, the elderly, and victims of sexual assault and teens.
 For many years, she worked as the Director for the Fairbanks Native Association serving homeless and runaway teens and their families.
 She provided ongoing professional development for the social workers as the Northern Region Representative for NASW.
 Annie has served on the board for “Stone Soup” and helped found the “Soup Off” annual event.
 She is known for her creativity, and also started the Gala Hat Affair, while serving as the Executive Director of the Breast Cancer Detection Center.
 She is resilient, resourceful, energetic, loves to play guitar and sing, hike and ski.
 Annie is well known for her newly acquired culinary skills.

-Annie is married, to Michael Hopper, a local psychologist and builder, and they have two children, a son, Huckleberry (19) and Katie (16).
-Their dog, Rowdy, is well known and adored by all.
+Annie is married, to Michael Hopper, a local psychologist and builder, and they have two children, Huckleberry and Katie.